Theresa May Returns To The Campaign Trail With A Personal Attack On Corbyn's Leadership

 Appearing at a rally in Wolverhampton, May made a long, highly personal attack on her closest rival, accusing Corbyn of being incompetent, hapless, and entirely unprepared to lead Britain’s negotiations with the European Union.

-“Last night showed that Jeremy Corbyn’s minders can put him in a smart blue suit for an interview with Jeremy Paxman,” the prime minister told an audience of Conservative loyalists in Wolverhampton, referring to the Sky News-Channel 4 debate where Corbyn gave arguably his most accomplished performance since becoming Labour leader.
+“Last night showed that Jeremy Corbyn’s minders can put him in a smart blue suit for an interview with Jeremy Paxman,” the prime minister told an audience of Conservative loyalists in Wolverhampton, referring to the Sky News/Channel 4 debate where Corbyn gave arguably his most accomplished performance since becoming Labour leader.

 “But with his position on Brexit, he will find himself alone and naked in the negotiating chamber with the European Union.”